-Spoken Urdu and Hindi are very similar and knowing one of these makes learning the other very easy.
-However, written Urdu is very different from Hindi and is much more similar to Persian and Arabic.
-But Urdu is written from left to right, whereas Persian is written from right to left.
+Spoken Urdu and Hindi are very similar and knowing one of these makes learning the other easier.
+However, written Urdu is very different from Hindi.
+It’s more similar to Persian and Arabic because it’s also written from right to left, whereas Hindi is written left to right (similar to English).

 If you want to start learning it yourself, you can take a look at these apps to learn Urdu.